javabean/iNotes-exporter/README.md

 #### Additional (non-standard) POP3 commands

-The following POP3 commands are not RFC standard, but can help managing your iNotes account:
+The following POP3 commands are not RFC standard, but can help manage your iNotes account:

 * `SHUTDOWN <secret>`: to shutdown the POP3 server (set the secret in `iNotes.properties`)
 * `QUOTA`: gives information on quota usage